 There are two key reasons for this.
 First, onboarding is the one thing that every user of your product experiences.
-Secondly, just as Ruairí wrote recently, your onboarding strategy must adapt over time as your product and business evolve.
+Secondly, your onboarding strategy must adapt over time as your product and business evolve.

-From converting trial users into customers, to helping those new customers find their ‘aha’ moment with your product, to keeping them coming back to experience it again and again, we’ve been fortunate ato host some of the brightest minds in this space over our podcast’s 100-plus episode run.
-This week, we’re pulling together some of their sharpest insights to help you take stock of and improve your own onboarding.
+From converting trial users into customers, to helping those new customers find their “aha” moment with your product, to keeping them coming back to experience it again and again, we’ve been fortunate to host some of the brightest minds in this space join our podcast to discuss this fascinating field.
+This week, we’re revisiting an episode that features some of their sharpest insights to help you take stock of and improve your own onboarding.
 You’ll hear from:

 - Samuel Hulick, founder of UserOnboard